Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Results and discussion

+Interestingly, we find that the in-plane magnetic interaction in Li$_2$MnO$_3$ is strong and sensitive to $U$, while the out-of-plane magnetic interaction is weak and less affected by $U$.
+Specifically, the energy difference between the ferromagnetic (FM) and $\Gamma_{3g}$ antiferromagnetic phases, $E[\text{FM}] - E[\Gamma_{3g}]$, ranges from 2.1 to 0.4 eV as $U$ varies from 0 to 5 eV.
+This indicates a preference for antiferromagnetic ordering in the out-of-plane direction, but with weak magnetic stability.
+On the other hand, the energy difference between the $\Gamma_{3g}$ and $\Gamma_{2u}$ antiferromagnetic phases, $E[\Gamma_{3g}] - E[\Gamma_{2u}]$, ranges from 20.7 to 15.4 meV for $U$ = 0 to 5 eV, indicating a stronger in-plane antiferromagnetic interaction.
+Li$_2$MnO$_3$ is a layered material, with Li atoms located between the MnO$_3$ layers, resulting in weak interlayer interactions between the MnO$_3$ layers.
+It is worth noting that the shortest Mn-Mn distances in the in-plane and out-of-plane directions are 2.84 and 5.01 \AA, respectively, which explains the strong in-plane and weak out-of-plane Mn-Mn interactions.

+When $U$(Mn) $\leq 2$ eV, the energy difference between $\Gamma_{2u}$ and other magnetic configuration decreases as a function of $U$.
+With $U$(Mn) $= 2$ eV, $\Gamma_{2u}$ is more stable than FM and $\Gamma_{3g}$ by 1.8 and 0.8 meV, respectively, consistent with the low N\'eel temperature $T_N = 36$ K. Magnetic moment of Mn in $\Gamma_{2u}$ phase is 2.8 $\mu_B$, similar to the experimental value 2.3 $\mu_B$.

-Next we study the effect of $U$ on the electronic structure and energy gap of Li$_2$MnO$_3$.
+Next, we study the effect of $U$ on the electronic structure and energy gap of Li$_2$MnO$_3$.
 Mn ion in Li$_2$MnO$_3$ has 4+ charge state with 3 $d$ electrons, and it has high-spin state.
-MnO$_6$ in $C2/m$ phase has $C_{2h}$ point group symmetry, which splits the $d$ bands into 3 low $A$ bands ($d_{xy}$, $d_{z^2}$, and $d_{x^2-y^2}$) and 2 high $B$ bands ($d_{xz}$ and $d_{yz}$).
-In the high-spin state, 3 electrons of Mn occupy the three spin-up $A$ bands (see Figure \ref{symm} in Appendix).
-Therefore, there are two types of splittings which determine the energy gap ($E_g$): (i) crystal field splitting ($\Delta_{\mathrm{CF}}$) between $A$ and $B$ bands, and (ii) exchange splitting ($\Delta_{\mathrm{ex}}$) between spin-up $A$ and spin-down $A$ bands.
-These splittings are also presented in the projected density of states in Fig. \ref{dft_dos}.
+MnO$_6$ in $C2/m$ phase has $C_{2h}$ point group symmetry, which splits the $d$ bands into five non-degenrate bands.
+As depicted in Fig. \ref{atm_str}, three electrons of Mn occupy the three spin-up $d$ bands for the high-spin state.
+Therefore, there are two types of splittings which determine the energy gap ($E_g$): (i) crystal field splitting ($\Delta_{\mathrm{CF}}$) between 3 lower-energy $d$ bands and 2 higher-energy $d$ bands, and (ii) $d$-$d$ splitting ($\Delta_{dd}$), which is splitting between bands with same orbital character.
+Note that $\Delta_{dd}$ is equivalent to the exchange splitting ($\Delta_{\mathrm{ex}}$) for spin-polarized DFT.
+These splittings are also presented in the PDOS in Fig. \ref{dft_dos}.
+We determine $\Delta_{\mathrm{CF}}$ and $\Delta_{dd}$ by calculating the energy difference between the centers of the PDOS associated with each $d$ band.